 Tmall B2D manages to connect distributors with the brand directly to avoid any intermediate connections, by gathering all distributors and helping them to connect with the brand. this platform allows significant gains for all participants (the final customer, as the intermediary distributors) and therefore the success of the product and its brand in China.

-Founded in 1998, JD.com is the largest B2C online retailer in China and big competitor to Alibaba.
+Founded in 1998, JD.com is the largest B2C online retailer in China and one of the biggest competitor to Alibaba.
 It provides about 400,000 new products including cell phones, home appliances, apparel, wedding events, electronics, books and more.
 It also has an English version website en.jd.com.
 It features fast delivering service and guaranteed product quality.
 The main problem is it does not support instant online customer service and its customer-service phone is hard to get through.

 JD Mall offers direct sales of electronics products, general merchandise, books, home appliances, digital communications, apparel, food, and other goods.
 JD Mall’s cross-border service, JD Worldwide, allows international merchants to sell directly to Chinese consumers without a physical presence in China.
 The company has the largest fulfillment JD Logistics which provide business partners with supply chain solutions, including warehousing, delivery, and after-sales service.
 Lear more about our JD.COM services just click here.